-GBYLA SPRING SEASON TEAM SELECTION PROCESS GENERAL AND GUIDING PRINCIPLES
+SPRING SEASON TEAM SELECTION PROCESS AND GUIDING PRINCIPLES

-Team rostered player recommended maximum and minimum numbers stated below and formed, to the extent possible, with residents of the team's geographical, municipal community.
-In other words, "you play your zip code."
-There are limited exceptions to this general principle, as set out below and by the GBYLA Governing Committee in its discretion, but those exceptions are to be strictly construed.
+Team rostered player maximum and minimum required numbers stated below and formed, to the extent possible, with residents of the team's geographical, municipal community.
+In other words, 'you play your zip code.'
+There are limited exceptions to this general principle, as set out below and by the GBYLA Board of Directors in its discretion, but those exceptions are to be strictly construed.
 Further, players may only play on one team and may not play on multiple teams.